When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Simulation Hardware Experiments

-\para{Real World Setup} We use a Franka Emika robotic manipulator equipped with a Robotiq gripper.
-Images are perceived from two cameras: a wrist-mounted camera and a third-person camera mounted to the robot's left (see Appendix~\ref{appendix:real-robot}).
-We consider a household manipulation task where a robot needs to pick a green cup and place it into one of two orange bins.
-The bins are tagged with two labels: left (clean) and right (dirty).
-Task uncertainty can arise when there is ambiguity in the user's instruction on how to clean up the table (e.g., target location left/right, or tag information of clean/dirty).
-The base policy is a diffusion policy that controls the end-effector pose and gripper width.
-We train it using 100 demonstrations, covering two distinct behavioral modes: placing the cup in the left/right bin.
-The world model is trained on a dataset of 350 trajectories, comprising the 100 expert demonstrations and an additional 250 rollouts from the base policy.
+\para{Real World Setup} We use a Franka Emika robotic manipulator equipped with a Robotiq gripper and implement two real-world manipulation tasks: (1) \textbf{PnP Cup} has the robot picking a green cup and placing it into one of two bins (labeled ``clean'' and ``dirty''), and (2) \textbf{Insert Block} has the robot inserting a purple table leg (block with circular peg) into the top left or top right holes of a tabletop.
+Images are perceived from a wrist camera and an external camera (see Appendix~\ref{appendix:real-robot}).
+The second task is more challenging because it requires high insertion precision.
+Task uncertainty comes from the user's instructions as to where to place the cup or insert the block.
+For both tasks, the base policy is a diffusion policy that controls the cartesian pose and gripper.
+We train it with 100 demonstrations, covering two behavioral modes: placing the cup in the left/right bin or inserting the block into the left/right hole.
+The world model is trained on 350 trajectories: the 100 expert demonstrations plus 250 policy rollouts.

-\para{VLM Narration \& Verification} We use the same set of VLM models in simulation and in hardware.
-For narrating the world model imaginations, we use Gemini-3-flash-preview due to its strong video summarization capabilities.
-For verification, we use Gemini-2.0-flash because it exposes the token logits via the API, necessary for ablations for conformal prediction in Appendix~\ref{appendix:calibration}.
+\para{VLM Narration \& Verification} We use the same set of VLM models in simulation and hardware.
+For narrating the imaginations, we use Gemini-3-flash-preview due to its strong video summarization capabilities.
+For verification, we use Gemini-2.0-flash because it exposes the token logits via the API for ablations of conformal prediction in Appendix~\ref{appendix:calibration}.